mdcdi1315/dotnetresourcesextensions/Source/Pkg-Readme.md

 Such as:

--> `DotNetResourceLoader`  , which loads and gets resources using the `System.Resources.Extensions` package.
+-> `DotNetResourceLoader`  , which loads and gets resources using modified copies of `System.Resources.Extensions` classes.

 -> `ResXResourceLoader` , which loads and gets resources from even an arbitrary .resx XML file.

 -> `DotNetOldResourceLoader` , which loads and gets resources from the old .resources format.

+-> `CustomDataResourcesLoader` , which loads and gets resources from the custom resource stream format.

 Note that not all loaders are supported on all platforms and .NET flavors.